 Where the stunt driving charge goes to trial the case will be scheduled after all other hearings.

-On the trial date the police officer will attend and present their evidence to the court.
+On the trial date the police officer must attend and present their evidence to the court.
 The prosecutor will assist the officer in presenting the case to the judge.

-Likewise drivers should be equally represented by a person who knows how to run a trial, rules of evidence and cross-examine a police officer.
+Likewise drivers should be equally represented by a person who knows how to run a trial, rules of evidence and how to cross-examine a police officer.